Powerful interview, The Unbearable Weight of Fatphobia: A Conversation with Samantha Irby

 No more than a handful of the marriages Jane depicts in her novels are happy ones.
 And with the possible exception of Pride and Prejudice, even the relationships between Jane’s central characters are less than ideal—certainly not love’s young dream.
 Marriage mattered because it was the defining action of a woman’s life; to accept or refuse a proposal was almost the only decision that a woman could make for herself, the only sort of control she could exert in a world that must very often have seemed as if it were spiraling into turmoil.
 Jane’s novels aren’t romantic.
 But it’s become increasingly difficult for readers to see this.

-My favourite paragraphs from Helena Kelly’s fantastic essay, The Many Ways in Which we are Wrong about Jane Austen
+My favourite bit from Helena Kelly’s essay, The Many Ways in Which we are Wrong about Jane Austen